1C Company: Video games

 1C began distributing third party games in 1996.
 In 1997, they published Konung: Legends of the North, which was the best-selling title in Russia during September 1999.
 1C has a long history of funding independent developers and producing a great deal of very successful Russian games.
 1C works as a publisher and producer with over 30 independent development studios and has produced over 100 projects for PC and consoles, including titles like Hard Truck, King of the Road, Rig'n'Roll, Space Rangers, Soldiers: Heroes of World War II, Faces of War, Men of War and Men of War: Assault Squad series, Fantasy Wars, Death to Spies, King's Bounty series, Ancestors Legacy and Deep Sky Derelicts.

 One successful series of combat flight simulators 1C publishes is the IL-2 Sturmovik series, first developed by Maddox Games of Oleg Maddox in 2001 and commercially traded under the brand "1C:Maddox Games", a division of 1C Company.

 The company has also developed other games such as Theatre of War (2006), several entries in the Men of War franchise as of 2009 and Royal Quest (2015).

 The company is also the largest distributor in Russia, publishing titles of most accomplished international publishers such as Activision Blizzard, Bethesda Game Studios, Take-Two Interactive, Ubisoft, Warner Bros.
 Interactive Entertainment.
 1C owns two local distribution companies, 1C-SoftClub (ru) (1С-СофтКлаб, formerly known as SoftClub) and the previously independent Russian company Buka Entertainment (Бу́ка), which are also market leaders in the distribution of videogames hardware for companies like Sony Computer Entertainment according to 1C.
 1C also owns a video games retail chain similar to retail chains like GameStop, named 1C-Interest (1С Интерес), which has 30 stores in 22 cities inside Russia.

 According to 1C, the company has established an international presence in 2005 by buying a group of distribution companies in Central Europe like the small games publisher Cenega Publishing (pl), later renamed to 1C Publishing EU based in Czech Republic.
 Since the purchase, the Cenega group has been transformed into a company for distribution, production and service under the name of 1C Entertainment, with over 400 people employed in Poland, Czech Republic, and Hungary.
 QLOC (pl) a subsidiary Cenega is a premium service company, providing porting, co-developing, testing and localization services to development studios and publishers.
 While 1C Online Games is the publishing and development arm of 1C Entertainment group the company states.

-Tencent acquired 1C Entertainment from 1C in November 2021 with the deal closed by February 2022.
+Fulqrum Games

-1C Entertainment was renamed Fulqrum Games in June 2022
+Following Tencent’s acquisition of a majority stake in 1C Entertainment in February 2022, the company was required to change its name within six months under the terms of the agreement.
+In June 2022, it adopted the name Fulqrum Games to mark the transition and reflect its updated strategic direction.